Frequently Asked Questions

 Regular business hours for the national office are Monday - Friday, 9:00 a.m. - 5:00 p.m.
 EST/EDT.
 We will post messages to our voice mail system when the office is closed.

-ASTA observes the following holidays, during which the office is closed:
+ASTA observes the following holidays, during which time the office is closed:

 New Year’s Day